kenyanthugger/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - deletes the file betty in the /tmp/my_first_directory
-9-firstdirdeletion - deletes the first directory we made 10-back - changes working directory to the previous one
+9-firstdirdeletion - deletes the first directory we made 10-back - changes working directory to the previous one 11-lists - list all files even names begginig with a period which are hidden in current directory in long format